OctoPrint/octoprint.org/download/index.md

    use ``octopi-wpa-supplicant.txt``.

    Please also refer take a look at the [full WiFi setup guide in the FAQ](https://faq.octoprint.org/wifi-setup) that also includes Troubleshooting tips.

 3. Boot the Pi from the card.

-4. Log into your Pi via SSH (it is located at ``octopi.local`` [if your computer supports bonjour](https://learn.adafruit.com/bonjour-zeroconf-networking-for-windows-and-linux/overview) or the IP address assigned by your router), default username is "pi", default password is "raspberry". **Change the password** using the ``passwd`` command.
+4. Log into your Pi via SSH (it is located at ``octopi.local`` [if your computer supports bonjour](https://learn.adafruit.com/bonjour-zeroconf-networking-for-windows-and-linux/overview) or the IP address assigned by your router), default username is "pi", default password is "raspberry".
+Run ``sudo raspi-config``.
+Once that is open:

+   1. Change the password via "Change User Password"
+   2. Optionally: Change the configured timezone via "Localization Optinos" > "Timezone".
+   3. Optionally: Change the hostname via "Network Options" > "Hostname".
+Your OctoPi instance will then no longer be reachable under ``octopi.local`` but rather the hostname you chose postfixed with ``.local``, so keep that in mind.

+   You can navigate in the menus using the arrow keys and Enter.
+To switch to selecting the buttons at the bottom use Tab.

    You do not need to expand the filesystem, current versions of OctoPi do this automatically.

 5. Access OctoPrint through ``http://octopi.local`` or ``http://<your pi's ip address>``. https is available too, with a self-signed certificate.